Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 That was nice!
 Rails took care to create everything for you and already you can show your first Rails page to friends.
 But you didn't actually decide what to show on this page as it was provided for you.
 Let's create one on our own.
-For this we will need a single controller and asociated view.
+For this we will need a single controller and associated view.

 A controller's purpose is to receive specific requests for the application.
 Routing decides which controller receives which requests.
 Often, there is more than one route to each controller, and different routes can be served by different actions.
 Each action's purpose is to collect information to provide it to a view.
 A view's purpose is to display this information in a human readable format.

 ### Using controller generator